jeff-tabios/news-perform-weather/README.md

 # Weather app
 Downloads and displays weather data.
-Allows filtering, refresh, view details and sorting
+Allows filtering, refresh, view details and sorting.
+Built with example unit test with mock data.

 Used SwiftUI, MVVM and Combine